Pra-kas/LocalShare/README.md

-# Backdoor
+# LocaShare

-A simple backdoor implementation for educational purposes.
+A simple localshare implementation for educational purposes.

 ## Features